yehia67/documentation/dev-essentials/0.1/concepts/minimum-weight-magnitude.md

 PoW is easy to calculate for one email, but costs a lot in time and computational power to calculate for mass spam emails.

-### Proof of work in IOTA
+## Proof of work in IOTA

 Similar to hashcash, each transaction must include a PoW before it can be validated.
 This PoW provides spam protection for an IOTA network by increasing the time and computational power it takes to create mass spam transactions.

-To calculate the PoW for a transaction, the following [contents of the transaction](root://dev-essentials/0.1/references/structure-of-a-transaction.md) are converted from trytes to trits, then those trits are hashed to result in a transaction hash:
+To calculate the PoW for a transaction, [its contents](root://dev-essentials/0.1/references/structure-of-a-transaction.md) are converted from trytes to trits, then those trits are hashed to result in a transaction hash.

-* **Bundle hash:** Hash that's calculated using the `address`, `obsoleteTag`, `timestamp`, `value`, `currentIndex`, and `lastindex` fields of all transactions in a bundle.
-These fields are called the **bundle essence**.
-* **Signature:** Signature of the transaction (if it withdraws IOTA tokens from an address)
-* **Trunk transaction and branch transaction:** Two transactions that the transaction references and approves

 ### Minimum weight magnitude